Société Générale: 21st century

 In April 2022, Société Générale became the first major financial group to leave Russian market because of International sanctions during the Russo-Ukrainian War.

 In May 2022, Société Générale announced the closing of the sale of Rosbank and the Group's Russian insurance subsidiaries to Interros Capital.
 This transaction results for Société Générale in a net loss of around 3.2 billion euros and has an impact of about -7 basis points on its capital ratio.

-In March 2025, Alexis Kohler, President Emmanuel Macron's chief of staff, has been appointed as executive vice president of Societe Generale, effective June 2025.
+In March 2025, Alexis Kohler, President Emmanuel Macron's chief of staff, was appointed as executive vice president of Société Générale, effective June 2025.
 Kohler will oversee M&A, equity capital markets, and acquisition finance activities, and will assist CEO Slawomir Krupa in implementing the bank's transformation programs.
 On April 10, 2025, Société Générale named William Connelly as its next Chairman, set to take over in May 2026.